 A forbearance is an agreement between the lender and the borrower to modify loan terms.
 It often involves reducing or suspending payments altogether until a certain date has been reached.
 During this time, lenders may report the loan as delinquent, which could harm your credit score by decreasing the amount of available credit and increasing your total debt.
 Additionally, when making payments after the forbearance period is over, they will be categorized as late payments even if they were not actually late.
 This can lead to further damage to your credit score.

 Another way forbearance can impact your credit score is through collections accounts.
 Depending on the type of forbearance agreement and lender policy, some accounts may be sent to collections if payment isn’t made once it’s due or if you fail to contact the lender for an extension of the agreement.
-All loans in collections will remain on your credit report for seven years from the date of last activity and can significantly damage your score for up to two years afterward.
+All loans in collections will remain on your credit report for seven years from the date of the last activity and can significantly damage your score for up to two years afterward.

 To minimize any potential damage from forbearance agreements, it’s important to stay in contact with lenders during this period so you know when payment is due and how much it should be.
 Additionally, try to make all payments on time as this will ensure that late fees are avoided and that payments are reported as current instead of delinquent on all reports.
 Finally, look into other options such as refinancing or applying for loan modification so that you’re not stuck with a large bill at the end of the forbearance period.

-Ultimately, understanding how a forbearance agreement affects your credit is essential before entering one in order to ensure that any negative impacts are minimized while still taking advantage of relief offered by these agreements.
+Ultimately, understanding how a forbearance agreement affects your credit is essential before entering one in order to ensure that any negative impacts are minimized while still taking advantage of the relief offered by these agreements.

 Can You Buy a House After Forbearance